uiuniversal/ngu-carousel/libs/ngu/carousel/README.md

   }

-     // carouselLoad will trigger this funnction when your load value reaches
+     // carouselLoad will trigger this function when your load value reaches
-     // it is helps to load the data by parts to increase the performance of the app
+     // it helps to load the data by parts to increase the performance of the app
      // must use feature to all carousel

 }